therealmarv/CastVideos-android/README.md

 ## Change List

+2.8.0
+ * Updated to use CCL v2.8.0.
+ * Fixed a couple of bugs.

 2.7.1
  * Updated to use CCL v2.7.1 and removed dependency on the ShowcaseView library.
  * Updated how the CCL dependency is added in